msmyers/msmyers/README.md

    * **[EvoEco](https://www.evoeco.com)** - _"We help people see the good in what they choose."_

-As an ENTP, I thrive on dreams of a future, and work on bringing it into the present.
+As an ENTP, I thrive on dreams of a future, and work on bringing them into the present.

 <!--
 **msmyers/msmyers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.